-Cold Hardiness: Most fall somewhere around USDA Hardiness Zones 9 – 11.
+Hardiness: Most fall somewhere around USDA Hardiness Zones 9 – 11.
 A few can tolerate brief periods of cold or dampness, but prolonged exposure will turn them to mush.

-Senecio can be grown from either seed or cuttings.
-Seeds prefer warm temperatures (55˚F / 13˚C).
-And constant moisture to germinate.
-Cuttings are easier and faster.
-Cut during the growing season, early spring to fall.
-Root in sandy soil, in containers.
+Senecios can be grown from either seed or cuttings.
+Seeds prefer warm temperatures and constant moisture to germinate.
+Using cuttings is an easier and faster way to propagate Senecios.
+Take cutting during the growing season, early spring to fall, and root them in sandy soil in containers.

 Established plants are extremely drought tolerant.
-They do need some water, during the summer, but do not leave the soil wet for prolonged periods.
-Allow the soil to dry out between waterings in the winter, when they are somewhat dormant.
-Since they are growing in sandy soil, nutrients will need to be replenished.
+They need water from spring to fall but do not leave the soil wet for prolonged periods.
+Allow the soil to dry out between waterings.
+Stop watering in winter when they are somewhat dormant.
+Since they are growing in sandy soil, nutrients need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
-You can prune them back to where the stem is firm, in very early spring.
+You can prune them back to where the stem is firm in early spring.
 You can even root the cuttings.

 Plants can be divided or repotted in early spring.
-If you are growing them in containers, they enjoy spending the summer outdoors.
+If you grow them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.